-Forward-looking statements involve known and unknown risks, uncertainties and other factors that may cause the Company's actual results, performance or achievements to be materially different from any of its future results, performance or achievements expressed or implied by forward-looking statements.
-All forward-looking statements herein are qualified by this cautionary statement.
+Forward-looking statements involve known and unknown risks, uncertainties, and other factors that may cause the Company's actual results, performance, or achievements to materially differ from any of its future results, performance, or achievements expressed or implied by forward-looking statements.
+This cautionary statement qualifies all forward-looking statements herein.
 Accordingly, readers should not place undue reliance on forward-looking statements.
-The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements, whether because of new information or future events or otherwise, except as may be required by law.
-If the Company does update one or more forward-looking statements, no inference should be drawn that it will make additional updates with respect to those or other forward-looking statements, unless required by law.
+The Company undertakes no obligation to update publicly or otherwise revise any forward-looking statements, whether because of new information or future events, except as required by law.
+Suppose the Company does update one or more forward-looking statements.
+In that case, no inference should be drawn that it will make additional updates for those or other forward-looking statements unless required by law.